Tools and tips

 The output will indicate missing as well as different settings.

-Discovering properties of the component
+Discovering component properties

-The component properties are also inherited from base classes.
+Component properties are also inherited from base classes.
 A quickest way to discover all of them is by instantiating the python configuration class and list the class description as in the following example:

 > python